 4. Aerobic exercise

 Okay, working out is probably the last thing on your mind when you have cramps and PMS back pain, but a small 2018 study found that eight weeks of aerobic exercise three times a week helped alleviate menstrual pain.
-Yet another reason to keep up with a consistent workout routine (you know, besides all the other many benefits of exercise).
+Yet another reason to keep up with a consistent workout routine.

 5. Supplements and herbal remedies